 1 – Arrival of the Romans

-After a few decennia of cumbersome and repeatedly disastrous military expeditions north of the Rhine, including a disasterous military expedition to submit the Chauci under command of general Germanicus in AD 16, during which an impressive Roman fleet of a 1,000 small ships was wrecked by storm and tide at the Wadden Sea near the mouth of river Ems, and including a major defeat with no less than 1,300 casualties on Roman side in the Baduhenna Woods against the Frisians in AD 28, the Romans settled with the lower Rhine as the northernmost frontier of the empire on the continent.
-Around AD 40, they started to erect the Lower Germanic Limes ‘border’.
+After a few decennia of cumbersome and repeatedly disastrous military expeditions north of the River Rhine, including a maritime disaster during the military expedition under command of general Germanicus Julius Caesar to submit the Chauci in AD 16, during which an impressive Roman fleet of a 1,000 small ships was wrecked by storm and tide at the Wadden Sea near the mouth of River Ems, and including a major defeat with no less than 1,300 casualties on Roman side in the Baduhenna Woods against the Frisians in AD 28, the Romans settled with the lower River Rhine as the northernmost frontier of the empire on the continent.
+Around AD 40, they started to erect the limes ‘border’ of Lower Germanic Limes.

 Barely were the first fortifications completed, when in the year 69 a large-scale revolt started that lasted two years, orchestrated by the Batavians, under command of Gaius Julius Civilus.
-The Canninefates, the Chauci and the Frisians also chipped in, and were considered the bravest forces by Civilus.
+The Canninefates (under command of King Brinno), the Chauci and the Frisians also chipped in, and were considered the bravest forces by Civilus.
 The naval power of these allied forces was mainly supplied by the Canninefates and the Frisians (Haywood, 1999).
-Their fleet laid waste to the fort of Agrippinae, current Valkenburg, where two cohorts (about a 1,000 soldiers) were deployed, and captured a staggering twenty-four Roman galleys.
-It must have been a serious blow to the Roman classis ‘fleet’.
+Their fleet laid waste to the fort of Agrippinae, current Valkenburg, where two cohorts, about a 1,000 soldiers, were deployed, and captured a staggering twenty-four Roman galleys.
+These attacks of the Canninefates and the Frisians were the first act of war of the revolt of 69.
+It totally surprised the Romans, who were anticipating an attack of the Batavians instead (Van de Bunt, 2020).
+The strikes of the Canninefates and the Frisians must have been a serious blow to the Roman classis ‘fleet’.
 At the North Sea, the fleet of the insurgents confronted a Roman convoy sailing from Britain.
 Maybe it were reinforcements because things were not exactly moving into the right direction for the Romans at the limes.
 The Batavians and Chauci ruined many other forts more inland.
-A cohort of Frisian and Chauci operated up-stream the river Rhine, all the way near the current city of Bonn, although these rebel forces were defeated by the people of Cologne.
+A cohort of Frisian and Chauci operated up-stream the River Rhine at the town of Tolbiacum, current Zülpich in Germany.
+All the way near the current city of Bonn.
+These Chauci and Frisian rebels were defeated by the people of Tolbiacum.
 This success was achieved through a list.
-The citizens of Cologne had offered the Chauci and Frisians a banquet with a lot of wine.
+The citizens of Tolbiacum had offered the Chauci and Frisians a banquet with a lot of wine.
 After the Chauci and Frisians had fallen asleep drunk, the doors were closed and the building set afire.
 All according to Tacitus’ Historiae.

 Eventually, the Romans restored order in the central river area of the Netherlands.
 Under the rule of Emperor Hadrianus in the second century, the limes were heavily fortified.
 However, at the end of the second century things turned bad again, and Germanic tribes started to revolt and invaded the Roman territory.
 At the same time in the second century, a massive process of re-wetting of the landscape commenced.
 A process known as the Great Watering.
 Forts literally started to sink slowly into increasingly wetter grounds.
 Most forts in the west were abandoned during the already vertigo years of the third century.
+From around the second quarter of the third century the economy shrank.
+Building activity south of the River Rhine tempered, lesser settlements, and gold money was horded (Buijtendorp, 2021).
 Although the Romans restored order, for a last time, at the end of the third century, they soon after retreated south.
 The Roman road that connected Cologne via Maastricht and Tongeren with Bavia on towards Boulogne-sur-Mer, also called the Limes Belgicus, became the new northernmost border of the empire.
 A border still traceable, because it is more or less the dividing line between the French and the Dutch languages.

 2 – Endemic piracy

-The drivers behind the large-scale piracy (‘pirate’ is derived from the Greek word peiratēs, meaning something like ‘to attack’) from the region north of the river Rhine along the southern coast of the North Sea were the following.
+The drivers behind the large-scale piracy (the word ‘pirate’ is derived from the Greek word peiratēs, meaning something like ‘to attack’) from the region north of the River Rhine along the southern coast of the North Sea were the following.

 The new wealth the Romans brought to the region, might have been a logical, first, reason.
+Think of all the wealth and food transported along the River Rhine and the transports between the continent and Britannia.
 Indeed, greed.
 Maybe a trigger already soon after the Romans had arrived in the wet delta.
 Secondly, climate change probably was a driver too.
 This is especially the case because a new period of marine transgression, the Dunkirk II period, started in the third century.
 The sea level rose and worsened living conditions along the low-lying coast.
 But also, the already mentioned Great Watering: a defrosting process of the still frozen deep soil since the last Ice Age, due to the temperature rise, causing the soil to shrink.
-Indeed, ice has lesser volume than water.
+Indeed, something we learned from boring physics class is that ice has lesser volume than water.
 Both processes gradually made much of the coastal land unsuitable for agriculture.
 The need to find additional resources became paramount.
 The already existing tradition of piracy, it received a boost.

 Eventually, the population of the west coast of the Netherlands and of tidal marshlands in the north of Germany and of the Netherlands decreased.
 Especially in the fourth century populations were small.
 This must have coincided with regional migration movements.